MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-4-TypeModel.md

 let imaginaryUnit = Complex(0.0, 1.0);
 ```

-As with ordinary tuple types, the consitent elements of a user-defined type can be accessed using deconstruction.
+As with ordinary tuple types, the constituting elements of a user-defined type can be accessed using deconstruction.
 This lets us write out accessor functions into the structure of a user-defined type, for instance:

 ```qsharp